M-Nitsche/BeeWatch/README.md

   $ sudo apt install python3-pip
   $ sudo apt install -y python3 venv
 ```
-By doing the following command we createda new virtual environment called env and activated it:
+By doing the following command we created a new virtual environment called env and activated it:

  ```
   $ python3 -m venv ~/python-envs/env
   $ source ~/python-envs/env/bin/activate
  ```

-As many packages require the wheel package for installation we installed it using
+As many packages require the wheel package for installation we installed it using:

  ```
   $ pip3 install wheel
  ```
-Now everything was setup so that we are ready to install the required packages for Yolov5.
+Now everything was setup so that we were ready to install the required packages for YOLOv5.
 As this is based on the PyTorch framework we needed to install torch and torchvision.
 Unfortunately, the Jetson Nano architecture does not support the pip install version, which is why we needed to build it from source by doing the following commands:
 ```
 PyTorch v1.8.0
   $ wget https://nvidia.box.com/shared/static/p57jwntv436lfrd78inwl7iml6p13fzh.whl -O torch-1.8.0-cp36-cp36m-linux_aarch64.whl